 GAIN Knob controls the total gain of the MPQ568C for Microphone and Line Input.
-Values shown on the scale are approximately equal to the total gain of the MPQ568C from input to output.
-The gain range for microphone is from +12dB to +65dB.
+Values shown on the scale are approximately equal to the total gain delivered by the MPQ568C from input to output.
+The gain range for the microphone is from +12dB to +65dB.
 The signal sent to the colour section is always 6dB lower than the total gain set by the GAIN Knob.

-NOTE: On higher gain setting (+40 – +65dB) the noise flor may be audible.
+NOTE: On higher gain setting (+40 – +65dB) the noise floor may be audible.
 This is normal at higher gain levels.

 The Phantom Power switch – turns ON and OFF the Phantom +48V supply voltage.
 The UP switch position enables the Phantom supply – the 48V LED is ON.